signaldatascience/R-curriculum/assignments/1-r-programming/3-attributes/r-attributes-factors-matrices.md

 * Write a function that takes in a data frame and, for each factor column, replaces every `NA` with the most common non-`NA` value in the column.
 Generate a toy dataframe to use to demonstrate that your function works.
 Write a different function that replaces every `NA` value with a random level of the factor, distributed identically to their relative frequencies in the column's non-`NA` values.
 How can you make this [imputation](https://en.wikipedia.org/wiki/Imputation_(statistics)) method reproducible? (*Hint:* Try `set.seed()`.)

+The motivation behind the functionality in the next exercise is that linear regressions can't be directly run with factors, which are *categorical* variables, in the predictors; the integer-valued [`levels()`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/levels.html) of a factor don't encode any meaning.
+Instead, we separate all but one level out into *binary indicator variables*, which we can regress against.
+The simplest and most common example of this is encoding a gender variable as 0 or 1.

 * Write a function that takes in a data frame, with some but not all columns being factors, and expands each factor into a set of *indicator variables* within the data frame.
 Precisely, for each factor, *replace* that factor column with a number of *binary indicator variables*, having these properties:

 	* Every level of the factor, aside from the first level, corresponds to a new binary indicator variable.[^collin]